-When you provide your customers with the payment options they desire on a user-friendly website; they can do everything they would in a branch from the comfort of their own homes.
-And that’s what people want.
+When you provide your borrowers with the payment options they desire on a user-friendly website; they can do everything they would in a branch from the comfort of their own homes.
+And that's what people want.

-Great Customer Service Starts with Knowing your Customer:
+Excellent Customer Service Starts with Knowing your Customer:

 Having a social media account is a great way to help you better engage with your customers and build stronger relationships.
 To get more online loans, you need to let people know that the online option is available.
 Through this online and social media engagement, you can inform people of your online lending services.

 You can also do a lot of marketing (promotions, holiday deals, etc.) and follow-ups through social media.
 But, if you are going to use it, you need to use it correctly.
 That means posting consistently and responding to comments as much as you can.
 People want to feel like they are talking to other people, not a robot.
-Responding and being as personal as possible (while maintaining a professional atmosphere) will give your customers just that.
+Responding and being as personal as possible (while maintaining a professional atmosphere) will give your borrowers just that.

 Communication with your customers or potential customers needs to be done in a way that will make them feel comfortable; 64% of people prefer texting over a phone call, and 91% of people prefer a text over a voicemail.
 Including texting as an option for payment reminders could be a great way to engage with your customers.

-If someone abandons their online loan application, following up with them via phone, text or email could be a good idea.
+If someone abandons their online loan application, following up with them via phone, text, messenger, or email could be a good idea.
 Communication builds a relationship, and people are more likely to become a customer and stay a customer if they feel comfortable, appreciated, heard, and wanted.
 Human connection is what makes this world go round, so long as you are forming this connection in a non-abrasive way.

 Online lending is an ever-growing market.
-And while there is a lot of room for growth and improvement in this field, the key to success is offering options, keeping things simple and providing a convenient experience.
+And while there is a lot of room for growth and improvement in this field, the key to success is offering options, keeping things simple, and providing a convenient experience.